 Her Gender-Fluid Graphic Novel Took Off.
-Now for the Encore
+Now for the Encore | www.ozy.com

 Jen Wang made an enormous splash last year — but her next book could be even bigger.

 If you make it to the end of The Prince and the Dressmaker without crying, you have malfunctioning tear ducts and should immediately make an appointment with an ophthalmologist.
-The fairy tale, published last year, has already picked up two of the most prestigious awards in comics, a Harvey and, not one, but two Eisners.
+The fairy tale, published last year, has already picked up two of the most prestigious awards in comics: a Harvey and not one, but two Eisners.

 The woman behind this cultural phenomenon, which has already had film rights optioned, is 35-year-old Los Angeles graphic novelist Jen Wang.
 And with her latest book, Stargazing, she steps out from behind the fairy tale to tell a story that, while not directly autobiographical, includes characters experiencing childhoods strikingly similar to her own.